kenhanscombe/ukbtools/docs/index.md

 ## Getting started

 Download and decrypt your data with the supplied [helper programs](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=accessing_data_guide#convert).
-To use ukbtools, you specifically need to create a UKB fileset (.tab, .r, and .html):
+To use ukbtools, you need to create a UKB fileset (.tab, .r, and .html):

 ```
 ukb_unpack ukbxxxx.enc key